This article was updated on 13 March 2019.

 Whatever the reason, you would want to ensure that you are purchasing the right property which will fit your long-term needs and requirements.
 The thing is, there are quite a few types of homes in Malaysia for you to choose from.

-So you are pretty confident that you are financially ready, only, what property type should you go with?
-Worry not, there are so many types of homes in Malaysia for you to choose from!
 Most first-time homebuyers are aware of the two main categories: landed and high-rise, but lo and behold the distinction between residential properties do not stop there.
-Just drop by our New Launch property listing page and you will see a long list of property types including terrace, apartment and bungalow.
+Just drop by our New Launch property listing page and you will see a long list of property types including terrace house, apartment and bungalow.

 Typically, high-rise residential units bear cheaper price tags in comparison to their landed counterparts but do bear in mind that pricing differs greatly between locations.
-We also share the latest Per Sq ft pricing for each property type in Selangor, as recorded by brickz.my. where the source of sale data is from the Valuation and Property Services Department (JPPH).
+We also share the latest Per Sq ft pricing (January 2018 – December 2018) for each property type in Selangor, as recorded by brickz.my., the only property online portal which records actual transacted prices of sub-sale properties in Malaysia. where the source of sale data is from the Valuation and Property Services Department (JPPH).

 A condominium or condo is an individually-owned housing unit within a multi-unit or strata building, where a typical unit will comprise of at least 2 bedrooms and 1 bathroom.
 Ownership of a condo is restricted to the unit only and does not include other common properties like the swimming pool and lounge area.

 A condo unit is typically smaller than a landed residential unit but it is a popular option among city dwellers for its wide range of facilities which typically include a swimming pool, gymnasium and a children’s playground.
 The higher-end developments usually boast a fancier set-up which includes themed gardens, spa facilities and infinity pools.
 Some luxury condominiums are even larger than a landed home with impressive built-ups of up to 10,000 sq ft!